radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 To avoid these issues, RadSec clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:

-* The network stack indicates that the connection is no longer viable; such as the destination being no longer routable or the underlying TCP connection has been closed by the peer.
+* The network stack indicates that the connection is no longer viable; such as the destination being no longer routable or the underlying TCP connection being closed by the peer.
 * The transport layer, D(TLS), provides no usable connection
 * The application-layer watchdog algorithm has marked it 'DOWN'.

 When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g. because the server deleted the DTLS connection shared state or the connection was load balanced on the server side to a backend server that is now unresponsive.
 Therefore, the liveness check MUST be done on a per-connection basis, and a failure on one connection MUST NOT lead to all connections to this server being marked down.

-RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
+RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveness of the peer in the absence of responses.
 RadSec servers MUST be able to answer to Status-Server requests.
 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RadSec clients reserve ID zero (0) on each connection for Status-Server packets.
 This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.